ankurraj2209-gif/Chat_backend/README.md

 WebSocket Connection Flow :-

-1. The initial connection is made using an HTTP request, which is then upgraded to a WebSocket connection during the         handshake phase. http://localhost:8080/ws-test.html?userId=1 (html page need to be created so test.html is proxy)
+1.The initial connection is made using an HTTP request, which is then upgraded to a WebSocket connection during the         handshake phase. http://localhost:8080/ws-test.html?userId=1 (html page need to be created so test.html is proxy)

 2.HandshakeInterceptor (Authentication)